monty5811/apostello/docs/features.rst

 * Ability to lock a keyword to certain users (staff can see all)
 * Daily email digests - send digest of today's responses every night
 * CSV export of messages
-* Live wall - a curatable live wall to display incoming messages at a Q&A

 Keyword Matching
 ~~~~~~~~~~~~~~~~